 - Identification of benefit to be derived from participation in the research.

 Another core type of student research involves an academic project in which the primary and overriding purpose is to develop new knowledge and disseminate it or has more than minimal risk to research subjects or involves a vulnerable population.
-These kinds of project should be reviewed by the University of Portland IRB.
+These kinds of project must be reviewed by the University of Portland IRB.
 For instance, supervised research to complete a thesis or independent study project will typically fall into this category.
 The result of the thesis or project may also reinforce lessons learned about how to conduct social research, but again, the main objective is to complete a project that stands as a contribution to physical or social scientific knowledge.
 If human subjects or participants are involved in any way, the project is subject to IRB review.

 All student proposals must be sponsored by a faculty member.
 Although many faculty may wish to have their students prepare the IRB Request for Review Form and supplemental materials as a learning experience, the advisor (not the student) must initiate the IRB review by forwarding it to their IRB representative.
 By forwarding the form and supporting materials, the advisor indicates that he or she approves of the project as outlined and has reviewed and approved any documents that will be distributed as meeting the standards of that discipline.

-The IRB makes every attempt to return proposals within 10 to 14 days of submission.
+The IRB makes every attempt to respond to requests for review within 10 to 14 days of submission.
 However, during particularly busy periods, additional time may be necessary.
 The IRB does review submissions during the summer and school holidays but may require additional time.

 If a project raises particular issues that the IRB feels are not adequately addressed in the submitted materials, the researcher may be asked to submit additional information, clarify a point, or make revisions.
 To reduce delay, these changes are usually solicited electronically.
 However, on rare occasions, the researcher (and faculty supervisor, if appropriate) may be asked to appear before the IRB to resolve matters of procedure, etc.